Justin-Klippert/active-directory-homelab/README.md

 # Active Directory Homelab (Hyper-V)

-This project is my personal Windows Active Directory lab, built on Hyper-V, to practice real-world IT skills like domain management, Group Policy, user and group administration, and troubleshooting.
+A very simple Active Directory lab built on Hyper-V to practice real-world IT skills like domain management, Group Policy, and user/group administration.
+Both the Windows Server and Windows 11 OS were fully updated on a NAT vSwitch before I sysprepped them both to save images of the VHDs for easy deployment later.

 ---